 by The Iowa Clinic on Thursday, January 17, 2019

 It's hard to escape the flu.
 Either you have it, someone you know has it or you're hearing about it on the news.
 Local news reports are filled with talk about statewide outbreaks, flu-related deaths and the effectiveness of the flu shot.

 Now that flu season has hit, there are several things you need to know to stay healthy and flu-free.

 The reason public health officials and the media cover this topic heavily every year is that the flu is dangerous and it takes everyone to help prevent it from spreading.
 And the best way to prevent influenza is by getting the flu vaccine.

-"It's not too late to get a flu shot because the flu season can extend into the month of May," says Dr. Christina Taylor, internist at The Iowa Clinic's West Des Moines campus.
+"It's not too late to get a flu shot because the flu season can extend into the month of May," says Dr. Kevin Cunningham, internist at The Iowa Clinic's West Des Moines campus.
 "While the vaccination may not be effective against a specific strain, it still is protective against influenza viruses, which is extremely important."

 When flu season is in full-swing, the earlier you get vaccinated the better.
 It takes about two weeks for the antibodies in the flu shot to develop and protect against influenza.
 So schedule a flu shot with your primary care provider if you haven't been vaccinated.

 Nobody is immune to the flu.

 You're young.
 You're healthy.
 You might think the flu shot isn't for you.